aalto-ics-kepaco/comboKR2.0/README.md

 **Note:**
 - Synergy package is not backwards compatible!
 Newer versions than 0.5.1 currently exist, but using those will result in errors.
 - The RLScore package (0.8.2a0) is not available in PyPI!
+When installing the environment with pip, it should be installed separately.

 The main algorithm in scalable_comboKR.py has been run with numpy 1.23.5, and scikit-learn 1.0.2.
 The demo depends additionally on some other usual python packages, such as scipy and matplotlib.